winterednalynn/PracticeGit/README.md

 You you can now create a new branch, switch between branches, and start working on a new one.
 For our last step we will take a look at **Merging** your new branch into your main.

 ### 2. Merging Branches
 After we are done working on our **feature** branch, `MyNewBranch`, we want to merge it back to main.
-We only use branches to create and test new features, but we tend to merge our code back into main afterwards, as this is our full, complete project.
+Merging branches combines the `commits` from one branch with another.
+This adds brings your new feature into your new branch, and adds the `commits` to your current branch.
+In the end it should look like you were working on a single branch the whole time.

 In terminal do `git branch` and make sure you are current in your `main` branch.
 If not, do `git checkout main`.